rlpowelljr/spatial-analysis-in-r/Airport_Analysis.md

 2. Visualize each of the main data elements by year.
 3. Visualize relationships between variables.
 4. Visualize the airport locations on a U.S. Map with County boundaries.
-5. Calculate Distances between county centroids and:
-    a. the nearest airport
+5. Calculate Distances between county centroids and the nearest airport
-    b. the nearest airport in the Top 50 of average passenger movements
-6. Visualize the distances in two maps.
-7. Create a regression model and perform diagnostics.
+6. Create a regression model and perform diagnostics.

 ## Data Sources
 One of the rules of the contest is that the data are available for everyone to use.
 In order to meet this requirement, there are links for the data and shapefile locations below.